 - 1. Make sure you have read "What you need to know this week" so that you know what to emphasise with your child. - 2.
 Read the sheet to your child.
 Ask for their ideas on how to solve the first problem.
 Encourage them to plan how to measure the number of pages it would take to cover the bed or table first, and to guess at roughly how many it will take. - 3.
 Make sure that your child draws the answers rather than just writing the numbers.
 They need to show their working.
 The grid paper is a good way to do this. - 4.
 Watch out for situations where your child will need to cut the paper to make it fit.
 This should be recorded on the grid. - 5.
 Watch out for using the long side of the paper to measure the length and then the same long side to measure the width.
 The paper is not square, so one side should be measured with the shorter side of the paper (look at the grid provided to get the idea). - 6.
+If you have time, ask your child to work out how many square metres or square centimetres the furniture would take up.
+This will be reinforced later this week. - 7.
 Discuss what your child found out with them.
 Keep in mind the ideas from the "What you need to know this week" section so that you can ask questions that are appropriate to the issues identified.